 Walk Paseo de Montejo.
 The wide boulevard is lined with trees, shops, restaurants, banks and beautiful buildings.
 On Sunday mornings half of it is closed for bicycling and walking.
 Many locals are out with their kids and dogs.
 Palacio Canton, on the corner of Calle 43 is the regional art museum of anthropology with Maya artifacts.
 Pop in Esencia Maya to find higher-quality clothes, east side, near the Oxxo 60 x 37.

 Sip a drink in a cantina.
 You’ll likely have to push open the louvered doors (that remind you of an old western movie) that are in place so as not to expose passersby to what’s going on in the bar.
 What’s going on?
 People sitting at tables, eating botanas, complimentary snacks that must be served when alcohol is served, and sipping something cold.
 Try a Michelada, a beer on the rocks with chile, lime and worcestershire.
-For a non-beer drinker, I kept reaching for Ken’s.
+For a non-beer drinker, I kept reaching for my husbands.
 As a beer drinker, he found it refreshing and worth a repeat.
 Ask for the check when you are ready to leave.
 In Mexico, waiters will not bring the bill until you ask for it.
 El Dzalbay, El Gallito, or El Negrita are some to try.

 Eat tacos.
 In Mexico, tacos are a breakfast or lunch foods.
 After that the same foods are served on a platter.
 Try one at Wayan’e Taqueria.
 Most taqueria’s make 3 daily guises (ready-to-eat dishes of the day) but Wayan’e offers 36, so there is something for everyone.
 This home-owned favorite has multiple locations.